Jump to section

 6 ways leaders can accommodate generational mental health differences

 The latest generations to join the workforce, Gen Z and Millennials, desire open and transparent conversations about mental health and accessible support systems at work.
 Conversely, older generations may find it more challenging to approach such topics openly.
-This underscores the necessity of fostering a safe and welcoming environment where everyone feels empowered to discuss mental health.
+For example, 37% of Gen Zers have received mental health treatment or gone to therapy, while only 15% of the Silent Generation has done so.

 Admittedly, it sounds like a daunting task.
 However, the following strategies are designed to effectively navigate the complexities of varied generational values, perspectives, and demands concerning mental health support in the workplace.